LeonardoPantani/PBC-OngakuBot/README.md

 - mysql-server (to be used as an external database)

+## How to generate JAR file
+- Open the MAVEN terminal and execute the following command: `mvn clean compile assembly:single`
+- The JAR file with dependencies just built is placed in the **target** directory

 ## How to use
 - Download the latest release of OngakuBot from GitHub (link)
 - Open the terminal